-Document the Damage
+4. Document The Damage

 DON’T throw anything out or try to make permanent repairs before the adjuster is able to estimate the damages.
 Doing this may void coverage.

 Keep receipts for the cost of these emergency repairs, and if you’ve had to relocate, keep receipts for any travel or lodging expenses.